johnodonnell123/johnodonnell123.github.io/pages/page_groupby.md

 </p>

 ## Cumulative Oil vs Monthly Oil Rate
 This plot allows us to see how the production is declining in these different DSUs.
-A common technique to forecast the ultimate recovery is to extrapolate a line out from these trends and assume an economic abandonment rate (represented here by the black dashed line).
+A common technique to forecast the EUR (estimated ultimate recovery) is to extrapolate a line out from these trends and assume an economic abandonment rate (represented here by the black dashed line).
+The intersection of these two lines is our EUR.
 ```python
 DSU_STREAM_PLOT(dataframe = dsu_df,
             rate_cum = 1,